pivovarit/parallel-collectors/README.md

 However, there's a trick that allows running parallel Streams in a custom FJP instance... but it's not considered reliable (and can still induce oversubscription issues while competing with the common pool for resources)

 > Note, however, that this technique of submitting a task to a fork-join pool to run the parallel stream in that pool is an implementation "trick" and is not guaranteed to work.
-Indeed, the threads or thread pool that is used for execution of parallel streams is unspecified.
+Indeed, the threads or thread pool that is used for the execution of parallel streams is unspecified.
 By default, the common fork-join pool is used, but in different environments, different thread pools might end up being used.

 Says [Stuart Marks on StackOverflow](https://stackoverflow.com/questions/28985704/parallel-stream-from-a-hashset-doesnt-run-in-parallel/29272776#29272776).

-Not even mentioning that this approach was seriously flawed before JDK-10 - if a `Stream` was targeted towards another pool, splitting would still need to adhere to the parallelism of the common pool, and not the one of the targeted pool [[JDK8190974]](https://bugs.openjdk.java.net/browse/JDK-8190974).
+Not even mentioning that this approach was seriously flawed before JDK-10 - if a `Stream` was targeted towards another pool, splitting would still need to adhere to the parallelism of the common pool and not the one of the targeted pool [[JDK8190974]](https://bugs.openjdk.java.net/browse/JDK-8190974).

 ### Dependencies